postmates/PMHTTP/README.md

 [Carthage]: https://github.com/carthage/carthage

-PMHTTP is an HTTP framework built around `NSURLSession` and designed for Swift while retaining Obj-C compatibility.
+PMHTTP is an HTTP framework built around `URLSession` and designed for Swift while retaining Obj-C compatibility.

-We think `NSURLSession` is great.
+We think `URLSession` is great.
 But it was designed for Obj-C and it doesn't handle anything beyond the networking aspect of a request.
 This means no handling of JSON, and it doesn't even provide `multipart/form-data` uploads.
-PMHTTP leaves the networking to `NSURLSession` and provides everything else.
+PMHTTP leaves the networking to `URLSession` and provides everything else.
 Features include:

 * Requests can define parse handlers that execute asynchronously separately from the completion block, and requests can be canceled while parsing and the completion block sees the correct result.
 * First-class JSON support using [PMJSON][].
-* Structured results and high-quality errors; no more treating `NSURLErrorCancelled` as a network error.
+* Structured results and high-quality errors; no more treating `URLError.cancelled` as a network error.
 * Strongly-typed results.
 * Thread safety.
 * [Intelligent cache handling](#cache-handling).
-* Requests can be defined once (including a parse handler) and executed many times, just like `NSURLRequest`.
+* Requests can be defined once (including a parse handler) and executed many times, just like `URLRequest`.
 * Configurable automatic retrying of failed requests when safe.
 * A configurable base URL, allowing for switching between staging and production with no change to the code constructing the requests.